PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 ![scratch final follow code](./Assets/scratch_final_follow_code.png)

-# Variables for movement
+# Gravity
 If we want to simulate gravity we have to do more than follow the mouse pointer, we need to move the cat so that it looks like it is falling.

 For this we will create a variable (a code-word that references a value (in this case the *value* is a number)).

 That variable will reference a number representing a y-velocity.
 We will then use that y-velocity number to move the player down.
-Every `forever` loop, we decrease the y-velocity making the player gradually fall!
+Every `forever` loop, we decrease the y-velocity.

 Go to the "Variables" tab. and click "Make a Variable"

 ![scratch make variable](./Assets/scratch_make_variable.png)

-name it y-velocity.
+name it "y-velocity".

 Now in the forever loop we can decrease the y-velocity number every `forever` loop.

 ![scratch decrease y velocity](./Assets/scratch_decrease_y_velocity.png)